Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 An engagement ring diamond can look absolutely beautiful as part of a bracelet, whether as the largest of many diamonds or as an eye-catching stone set in a gold bracelet.

-Like with a right-hand ring, there’s also the option to use your engagement ring diamond with a selection of other small diamonds or gemstones to create a beautiful bracelet like this one that breathes new life and style into your existing diamond.
+Like with a right-hand ring, there’s also the option to use your engagement ring diamond with a selection of other small diamonds or gemstones to create a beautiful bracelet that breathes new life and style into your existing diamond.

-Finally, if your engagement ring features more than one diamond, such as this three-stone ring from James Allen, you can use each diamond to create a unique piece of jewelry for yourself or for your loved ones.
+Finally, if your engagement ring features more than one diamond, you can use each diamond to create a unique piece of jewelry for yourself or for your loved ones.

 As we mentioned earlier, if you have a three-stone engagement ring, you can use the smaller side diamonds to create a pair of stud earrings, then use the center stone to create a pendant, bracelet or right-hand ring.